-Services that are covered for you What you must pay when you get these services In-Network Medicare Diabetes Prevention Program (MDPP) No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network Medicare Diabetes Prevention Program (MDPP) No prior authorization is required.
 MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 There is no coinsurance or co-pay for the MDPP benefit.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 Medicare Part B prescription drugs Prior authorization is required for some drugs.
 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
 Covered drugs include: 20% co-insurance.
 Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs

 Services that are covered for you What you must pay when you get these services In-Network Medicare Part B prescription drugs (continued) Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
-Naturopathic Services See Alternative Care Obesity screening and therapy to promote sustained weight loss Prior authorization is required for some drugs.
+Obesity screening and therapy to promote sustained weight loss There is no coinsurance Prior authorization is required for some drugs.
 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more.
-There is no coinsurance or co-pay for preventive obesity screening and therapy.
+Talk to your primary care doctor or practitioner to find out more. or co-pay for preventive obesity screening and therapy.
 Outpatient diagnostic tests and therapeutic services and supplies No prior authorization required except as noted below.
-Covered services include, but are not limited to: (See section 3.1 for exclusions) Cost-sharing applies for each individual service and facility per day.
-Dexa Scans \$0 Co-pay per visit X-rays \$15 co-pay.
-Radiation (radium and isotope) therapy including technician materials and supplies Prior authorization is required for some radiation 20% co-insurance. services.
-00/ Surgical supplies, such as dressing Splints, casts and other devices used to reduce fractures and dislocations 0% co-pay.
+Covered services include, but are not limited to: Cost-sharing applies for each individual service and facility per day.
+(See section 3.1 for exclusions) X-rays 10% co-insurance.
+Radiation (radium and isotope) therapy including technician materials and supplies Prior authorization is required for some radiation services.
+10% co-insurance.
+Surgical supplies, such as dressing \$0 co-pay.
+Splints, casts and other devices used to reduce fractures and dislocations